← The journal AI & SaaS February 19, 2026

 Let me be direct about what no longer appears defensible:

-Integrations: The traditional SaaS playbook involved building hundreds of integrations to create switching costs.
-But AI agents can orchestrate across tools dynamically.
-The integration moat is dissolving.
+• Integrations: The traditional SaaS playbook involved building hundreds of integrations to create switching costs.
+But AI agents can increasingly orchestrate across tools dynamically.
+The integration moat is weakening where integrations are shallow.

 The Solopreneur Explosion: One Person, Fifty-Person Output